18-Day Mexico Day Of the Dead

 Your day will begin straight after breakfast by visiting the museum of Frida Kahlo, one of Latin America’s most celebrated female artists and feminist heroes – in a region that desperately needs more of them.

-Accommodation: Zocalo Central Hotel or similar
+Accommodation: Zocalo Central Hotel (or similar), Mexico City

-Included: Breakfast and Lunch.
+Included: Breakfast and Lunch

 Day 3: Mexico City